 Comparison of Tread-wear and Durability

-Baja MTZ contains large gaps between its tread blocks with minimal sipes.
-Due to this, it entraps a lot of air between its treads that ultimately hits the surface of the tire, generating vibrations and noise.
-This makes Baja MTZ unpleasant on the road.
+The Baja MTZ entraps a lot of air between its treads that ultimately hits the surface of the tire, generating vibrations and noise.
+This makes this tire pretty unpleasant on road.

 In comparison, Terra Grappler has a denser tread design with relatively smaller grooves and considerable siping.

 Henceforth, it collects less air in its grooves and absorbs the noise with its sipes.
 This results in reduced vibrations and noise.